Rona Barrett: Acting

 Barrett also made occasional film appearances, playing cameo roles in The Phynx (1970), Sextette (1978) and Mannix (Season 1, Episode 15; Season 8, Episode 12).

 Books

 In 1972, her novel titled The Lovo-maniacs was published.
-Her autobiography Miss Rona, was published in 1974.
+Her autobiography, Miss Rona, was published in 1974.
 It began: "An inch, Rona.
 Please, just let me put it in one inch!" as an unnamed famous actor pleaded to be allowed to experience a modicum of sexual intercourse with her.
 In the book, she acknowledged having a nose job and discussed details of her teenage fan club involvements and her work with Frankie Avalon's management.
 She wrote the book How You Can Look Rich and Achieve Sexual Ecstasy (1978).

 Honors

 In 2009, a Golden Palm Star on the Palm Springs Walk of Stars was dedicated to her.

 Commercial ventures

 Barrett founded the Rona Barrett Lavender Company in Santa Ynez, California, as a producer of lavender bath, beauty, food and aromatherapy products.
 The company follows a model of using celebrity-branded consumer goods to generate funds and raise awareness of a non-profit cause.
 A portion of all company proceeds were donated to the Rona Barrett Foundation.
-According to the foundation's website, they have ceased selling lavender products and the company has been sold.
+According to the foundation's website, it has ceased selling lavender products and the company has been sold.

 Barrett started The Rona Barrett Foundation, a non-profit organization dedicated to the aid and support of senior citizens in need, that was supported by a 2% portion of the profits from her lavender business until it ceased production.
 The foundation only takes direct donations and is working on building a village named "the Golden Inn and Cottages" for seniors in need of proper housing and care facilities.
 As of May 2012, it was a pilot program that was still under development.
-Now, in 2025 the Golden Inn and Cottages is a thriving housing community for low-income seniors.
+In 2025, the Golden Inn and Cottages was a thriving housing community for low-income seniors.